-Cray Wanderers vs Whitehawk-Isthmian Premier – Friday 12th December – Match Report by Mike Green
+Cray Wanderers vs Whitehawk – Isthmian Premier – Friday 12th December, Match Report

 Cray Wanderers 1